-NOTE: Water is not a material issue for UPS, but we provide some perspective in this report for those stakeholders who have an interest in this issue.
+NOTE: Water is not a material issue for UPS, as determined by our materiality assessment.
+We provide some perspective in this report for those stakeholders who have an interest in this issue.

-Over the next few decades, UPS, like many companies around the world, will see water scarcity and water stress issues that affect a significant number of locations where we have operations.
+Over the next few decades, UPS, like many other companies around the world, will see water scarcity and water stress issues that affect a significant number of locations where we have operations.
 While our own water needs are modest relative to other industries, water scarcity and water stress can be harmful to local communities.
 To address this concern, UPS has a global water stewardship strategy based on three pillars: